mitmproxy/mitmproxy/docs/mitmweb.rst

 **mitmweb** is mitmproxy's web-based user interface that allows interactive examination and modification of HTTP traffic.
-Like mitmproxy, it differs from mitmdump in that all flows are kept in memory, which means that it's intended for taking and manipulating small-ish samples.
+Like mitmproxy, it differs from mitmdump in that all flows are kept in memory, which means that **it's intended for taking and manipulating small-ish samples.** If you need to handle larger amounts of data with mitmweb, you should run your proxy with mitmdump and write the output to a file, then run ``mitmweb --read-flows /path/to/mitmdump/output/file``.

 .. warning::